Biotech Branding: How to Build a Biotechnology Brand Identity That Earns Trust

 Competitive differentiation: What do the leading companies in the specific indication or technology area look like?
 Where is the visual territory overcrowded and where is there genuine differentiation opportunity?

 Geographic scope: Which markets does the company currently operate in, and which markets does it plan to enter in the next 3-5 years?
-This determines regulatory considerations for naming and labeling from the start.
+This determines regulatory considerations for naming and labeling from the outset.

-FAQ: Biotechnology Brand Identity
+FAQ: Biotech Branding and Biotechnology Brand Identity

 Why do biotech companies need professional branding?